-Chocolate Cranberry Cake · GF (one 8" layer cake)
+Chocolate Cranberry Cake · GF (three 8" layers)

 Nobody wants an understated chocolate cake.

 Well, at least not for an over-the-top occasion like New Year’s Eve.
 So if your resolution involves giving up or scaling back on dessert, you’d better stop scrolling now.